Nikki Beare: Career

 The family moved to Islamorada, a village in the Florida Keys, in 1956 where she wrote for the Key West Citizen newspaper before moving to Miami.
 In 1962, Beare published a book titled From turtle soup to coconuts; a gourmet guide to good eating and restaurants on the Florida Keys.

 In 1968, Beare was inspired by American feminist Roxcy Bolton to help found the Florida chapter of National Organization for Women (NOW).
 While working as a Women’s Page reporter for the Miami News, Beare was elected vice-president of the Florida NOW.
 After leaving journalism to tackle feminism, she convinced The Miami Herald to eliminate the gendered newspaper classifieds sections.
 She was later named president of Florida's NOW chapter after Martha Ingle resigned.
-In 1970, Beare helped Gwen Cherry, Dade County’s first female black attorney, get elected to the Florida House of Representatives as well as helped Elaine Gordon get elected as a Democrat legislator from Dade County.
+In 1970, Beare helped Gwen Cherry, Dade County’s first female black attorney, get elected to the Florida House of Representatives as well as helped Elaine Gordon get elected as a Democratic legislator from Dade County.
 As part of her job with NOW, Beare prepared workshops for women to educate them on how to lobby and interact with lawmakers.

 In 1975, NOW hired Beare as a lobbyist to help pass the Equal Rights Amendment.
 She also began her own feminist newspaper titled "Women's Almanac" which ran from 1975 to 1985.
 That same year, Beare began her own public relations company called "Nikki Beare and Associates Inc.

 In 1976, Beare worked with the Florida Insurance Task Force to fight against instances of discrimination based on gender.
 She teamed up with Gordon, now an established state legislator, to start a statewide feminist credit union.
 This was a response to banks refusing to loan money to young women on the basis of sex.
 She also worked with Gordon and Elaine Bloom, who also became a legislator, on WKAT Radio with a feminist radio show titled "Women's Powerline".
-In 1978, Beare served as Vice President of the Women's Business Council of Dade County and later she served on NOW's Advisory Board for the National Women's Political Caucas.
+In 1978, Beare served as Vice President of the Women's Business Council of Dade County and later she served on NOW's Advisory Board for the National Women's Political Caucus.